Mr. David Ruff

 Dr. H. Russell Cross

 Dr. H. Russell Cross has been an influential pillar in the meat industry for half a century, since beginning his career in meat grading in the 1960s.
 His leadership, expertise and experience have helped numerous individuals in academia, government and industry.
 Dr. Cross’ impact in academia, especially at Texas A&M University, can be attested to by the thousands of students he has instructed and led as the Executive Vice President for Operations and Chief of Staff to President Elsa Murano, Deputy Vice Chancellor and Associate Dean for Agriculture and Life Sciences at Texas A&M University and most recently, the Head of Texas A&M’s Department of Animal Science.
 He was the first holder of the E.M.
 “Manny” Rosenthal Chair in Meat Science.
 Widely recognized for his industry-changing research, he continues to lead groundbreaking research at Texas A&M University today.
 He has received awards and honors too numerous to list and has served as the Administrator of USDA’s Food Safety and Inspection Service under Presidents George H.W.
 Bush and Bill Clinton.
-During his time at FSIS, Dr. Cross implemented The SMA Hall of Honor recognizes the selfless service and contributions of association leaders whose dedication, loyalty and hard work have paved the path to SMA’s 60+ years of success. a bold and controversial program, HACCP, which has made the U.S. meat supply one of the safest food groups in the world.
-Upon leaving FSIS, he created and became the founding Executive Director of the International HACCP Alliance, of which SMA was a charter member.
-Dr. Cross is a friend and mentor to many in SMA and throughout the meat industry.
-He has participated in SMA events for over 30 years and is always willing to help companies solve issues and find employees.
+During his time at FSIS, Dr. Cross implemented The SMA Hall of Honor recognizes the selfless service and contributions of association leaders whose dedication, loyalty and hard work have paved the path to SMA’s 60+ years of success.
+Upon leaving FSIS, he created and became the founding Executive Director of the International HACCP Alliance.
 Dr. Cross and his wife, Elaine, reside in College Station, Texas.

 Mr. Don Rea

 Mr. Don Rea’s passion for the meat industry is second to none.
 He has spent his entire life supporting the meat industry and the Southwest Meat Association.
 Don is a proud graduate of Texas A&M University and remains an avid supporter the Meat Science Section including the funding a new graduate program focused on preparing students to enter the meat industry.
 He began his meat industry career at a custom slaughter facility in Uvalde, Texas, and has worked in nearly every facet of the meat industry since then.
 Don has started up numerous successful companies and continues to be well known industry innovator.
 Don Rea’s decades-long support of the SMA has been instrumental in the success of the association.
-Rea always pushed his employees to support and purchase from other SMA members.
-His leadership during the difficult years were critical to the very survival of SMA.
 Don served several years on the Board of Directors and was President of SMA in 1992-93.
 Whether he is attending the Annual Convention, donating time and money to the SMA Foundation or volunteering his ranch for SMA’s Annual Dove Hunt, Don has always been a passionate supporter of this association.
-He has served as a mentor to many SMA members and leaders.
 Don Rea has created an amazing legacy across the meat industry, especially within this organization.
 Don and his wife, Nancy, reside in Ft.
 Worth.

 Mr. Morris Bolton